supercontainers/ecp-tutorial/01-hands-on.md

 cd mydockerimage
 ```

-Create a simple shell script called `script` in your local directory using your favorite editor.
+Create a simple shell script called `hello` in your local directory using your favorite editor.

 ```bash
 #!/bin/bash